edysfy/Group_website/sysImp.md

 We choose MongoDb as a suitable database for our backend due to the nature of the GeoJson data structure required by Mapbox to display posts on the screen.
 Initially, we were unsure of how to display user posts, create a Heatmap, and whether allow users to search for posts using polygons.
 However, Marceli recommended using MongoDb as it has a special part of the API designed to dealing with GeoJson queries.
 He mentioned that was a huge benefit of MongoDB.
 So to maximize our chances of success with being able to manipulate the Mapbox component in the front end, we chose MongoDB.

+There was some consideration to implement an SQL database due to the simple nature of our data model.
+As shown below, through the ERD, we could easily use join queries on the data which would have been beneficial in the search path of our API.
+However, due to the reason above, as well as being taught MongoDB in lectures.
+We stuck with MongoDB.

 **Why use Mongoose**